WebDevBernard/ExpressServer-BoilerPlate/README.md

 ## About

-- Useful resources and practice tutorials I have found related to web dev and eth dev.
+- Reference material and practice tutorials I have found related to web dev and eth dev.

 ## Learn Web Dev

-- A collection of learning resources related to web dev.

 ### What else is in this Repo: